-At the funeral Robert is present throughout to support the family when-ever possible and conducting the ceremony with warmth, humanity and respect.
+At the funeral Robert is present throughout to support the family whenever required and to conduct the ceremony with warmth and humanity and respect.

 Location: UphallAvailable for: FuneralsYvonne BaxterLocation: LaurencekirkAvailable for: Funerals; Naming ceremonies; WeddingsJane BechtelI’m a recent graduate in Media studies and Religious studies, where I specialised in Early Islamic Philosophy, which fascinated me.
 I am married with two daughters, and live in a tiny cottage, with a huge garden.Location: PerthAvailable for: Funerals; Naming ceremonies; WeddingsBryan BeggI am based in Huntly, Aberdeenshire.
 My background is in teaching and training.

 I believe all life has value and therefore, worth celebrating.
 In many ways I am the spokesperson for the deceased and their family; delivering their message to the wider gathering of mourners.
 It is only natural we grieve the loss of someone close to us, but we can also find joy and gladness in the knowledge they lived and were part of our lives.